3270io/3270Connect/docs/index.md

 If you're new to 3270Connect, you can start by exploring the following sections:

 - [Installation](installation.md): Learn how to install 3270Connect on your system.
-- [Basic Usage](basic-usage.md): Get started with basic usage and running workflows.
+- [Basic Usage](basic-usage.md): Get started with basic usage, running workflows and sample 3270 application(s) to aid testing.

 ## Advanced Features